 Understanding global population using filtering and a 3D globe.
 Examine the following globe: https://ralucanicola.github.io/JSAPI_demos/world-population-2020/ This allows for visualizing world population in 2020 with a dark themed cartography, and also with a filter tool.
 Rotate the globe and observe the patterns.

-You have already used the filter tool in some 2D map exercises, so you know that filtering is a way of selecting, or reducing in volume, the data you are analyzing.
+You may have already used the filter tool with some 2D maps in ArcGIS Online, so you know that filtering is a way of selecting, or reducing in volume, the data you are analyzing.
 In the screenshot above, the filter is at 198 persons per unit.
 According to the metadata, the grid has a resolution of approximately 110 km.
-Thus, each grid cell is 110 km x 110 km = 12,100 square kilometers.
+Thus, each grid cell is 110 km x 110 km, or 12,100 square kilometers.
 Move the filter tool and observe how lower population areas are filtered out, or invisible.
 Now, pan to different points around the world, making observations about global and regional patterns of population.
 What is the value at which only half of Australia is visible?
 Conversely, what is the value at which only half of Japan is visible?
 Why are the values different?
 How does this 3D globe help you understand population distribution differently from the biggest cities globe or the gridded population globe?

 Understanding global population of the past using a 3D globe.
 We can also examine historical data using 3D globes.
 For example, see this Cassini map from 1790 rendered as a globe: https://ralucanicola.github.io/JSAPI_demos/cassini-globe/